BrunoGupa/MovingFirefighterProblem/Readme.md

-## Running the implemented formulations
+## Running the implemented formulation

 Run "run_batch.py."
 Feel free to change the hyperparameters.
 Be careful because a more considerable number of nodes in a graph or a smaller lambda value could mean a more considerable running time.